Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ### Use .dockerignore

-Similar to `.gitignore`, used to exlude filers that aren't relevant to thw build.
+Similar to `.gitignore`, used to exlude files that aren't relevant to the build.

 ### Multi-stage builds FTW